Green Tea Benefits

 Prevention of neurodegenerative diseases

 Due to the wide-ranging effects of its polyphenols, green tea is being studied for its benefits on neurodegenerative conditions.
-Researchers in Haifa, Israel working with animal models have found that “Not only may the EGCG help prevent the brain cells from dying, it appears as though the polyphenol may even rescue the neurons once they have been damaged, to help them repair”.
+Researchers in Haifa, Israel is working with animal models have found that “Not only may the EGCG help prevent the brain cells from dying, it appears as though the polyphenol may even rescue the neurons once they have been damaged, to help them repair”.

 Lowers blood pressure and prevents hypertension.